GL120 - Linux Fundamentals

 3. Changing the Shell

-4. Bourne sh: Configuration Files
+4. Shell Configuration Files

 5. Script Execution

-6. Bourne sh: Prompts
+6. Bourne Shell: Shell Prompts

-7. bash: Bourne-Again Shell
+7. Bash: Bourne-Again Shell

-8. bash: Configuration Files
+8. Bash: Configuration Files

-9. bash: Command Line History
+9. Bash: Command Line History

-10. bash: Command Editing
+10. Bash: Command Editing

-11. bash: Command Completion
+11. Bash: Command Completion

-12. bash: "shortcuts"
+12. Bash: "shortcuts"

-13. bash: prompt
+13. Bash: prompt

 Lab Tasks